andvish93/COVID2019/README.md

   ### Summarizer.ipynb: Generates one liner for each topic

 ## How To Run
-  1.)
-Download the XML file and GloVe
+- Download the XML file and GloVe
-  2.)
-Run the Notebook in the below order:
+- Run the Notebook in the below order:
-    a.)
-ClusterData.ipynb
+  - ClusterData.ipynb
-    b.)
-Topics.ipynb
+  - Topics.ipynb
-    c.)
-Summarizer.ipynb
+  - Summarizer.ipynb